If you’ve been offered a settlement agreement, you may be wondering if it’s negotiable.

 For example, it may be that, if you refuse the settlement agreement, you could claim compensation in an Employment Tribunal.
 The incentive for your employer to pay you more money is that, in return, you will agree not to pursue any claim.

-Some employers are willing to improve the settlement agreement even though there may not be any commercial incentive for doing so.
-They genuinely want to be helpful to the employee and show gratitude for their hard work.
+Sometimes, the settlement agreement may be negotiable even though your employer has not broken any employment law.
+There may not be any commercial incentive for your employer to pay you more money but they genuinely want to be helpful to you and show gratitude for your hard work.

 Which leads nicely to the next mistake that employees make . . .